bookofproofs/bookofproofs.github.io/_sources/history/19th-century/vacca.md

 title: Vacca, Giovanni Enrico Eugenio
 born: 1872
 died: 1953
-keywords: Italian, mathematics, history, Chinese, symbolic evaluation, Vacca Conjecture, Vacca polynomials
+keywords: giovanni vacca,vacca
-description: Giovanni Vacca, an Italian mathematician and historian of science, developed new methods and theories, focusing on Chinese science and the symbolic evaluation of integrals.
-He created the Vacca Conjecture and Vacca polynomials.
+description: Giovanni Vacca was an Italian mathematician and historian of science.
+He was interested in the history of Chinese science.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---